 Rush University Medical Center

 Chicago, IL, USA

 Dr. Comella graduated from Smith College and the University of Cincinnati Medical College.
 She completed her training in neurology, Movement Disorders and sleep disorders at Rush University Medical Center.
-She is an active member of the International Parkinson and Movement Disorders Society, previously serving on the Executive Committee, the Congress Scientific Programming Committee, the Continuing Medical Education Committee, Chair of the Education Committee, Secretary of the Society and currently as Chair of the Publications Oversight Committee, Leadership Task Force, MDS-PAS Committee, and 'The Aspen Course': A Comprehensive Review of Movement Disorders for the Clinical Practitioner.
+She is an active member of the International Parkinson and Movement Disorders Society, previously serving on the Executive Committee, the Congress Scientific Programming Committee, the Continuing Medical Education Committee, Chair of the Education Committee, Secretary of the Society and currently as Chair Elect of the PAS Executive Committee and Chair of the LEAP Steering Committee.

 UT Southwestern Medical Center

 Shilpa Chitnis is Professor of Neurology and Neurotherapeutics at UT Southwestern Medical Center in Dallas, Texas.

 Dr. Chitnis graduated from medical school from Grant Medical College in Mumbai, India.
 She then completed a Ph.D., graduate school program in Pharmacology from Tulane University medical center in New Orleans, Louisiana.
 She completed a residency program in Neurology also at Tulane University and finally completed a fellowship in Movement Disorders at Louisiana State University in New Orleans.
 She has been a practicing movement disorders neurologist for the past 18 years taking care of patients with various movement disorders including Parkinsonism, tremor, dystonia, chorea, myoclonus, ataxia, functional neurological disorders and gait disorders.
 She is an expert in the clinical care of patients with Deep Brain Stimulation (DBS) devices.
 She is board certified by the American Board of Psychiatry and Neurology (ABPN).